Sasanian Empire: Legacy and importance

 The influence of the Sasanian Empire continued long after it fell.
-The empire, through the guidance of several able emperors prior to its fall, had achieved a Persian renaissance that would become a driving force behind the civilization of the newly established religion of Islam.
+The empire had achieved a Persian renaissance that would become a driving force behind the civilization of the newly established religion of Islam.
 In modern Iran and the regions of the Iranosphere, the Sasanian period is regarded as one of the high points of Iranian civilization.

 In Europe

 Sasanian culture and military structure had a significant influence on Roman civilization.
 The structure and character of the Roman army was affected by the methods of Persian warfare.
 In a modified form, the Roman Imperial autocracy imitated the royal ceremonies of the Sasanian court at Ctesiphon, and those in turn had an influence on the ceremonial traditions of the courts of medieval and modern Europe.
 The origin of the formalities of European diplomacy is attributed to the diplomatic relations between the Persian governments and the Roman Empire.

 In Jewish history

 Important developments in Jewish history are associated with the Sassanian Empire.
 The Babylonian Talmud was composed between the third and sixth centuries in Sasanian Persia and major Jewish academies of learning were established in Sura and Pumbedita that became cornerstones of Jewish scholarship.
 Several individuals of the Imperial family such as Ifra Hormizd the Queen mother of Shapur II and Queen Shushandukht, the Jewish wife of Yazdegerd I, significantly contributed to the close relations between the Jews of the empire and the government in Ctesiphon.